The Great Adventure of Horus, Prince of the Sun: Reception

 In 2001, the Japanese magazine Animage elected Horus, Prince of the Sun the third best anime production of all time.

-In his Anime Explosion, Patrick Drazen mentions the film as a pivotal work in the evolution of animation and writes that the 10-day theatrical showing was either a sign that Toei studio executives were unable to recognise quality or a ploy to get back at Union organizers like Miyazaki and Takahata, who didn't direct for the company again.
+In his book Anime Explosion, Patrick Drazen mentions the film as a pivotal work in the evolution of animation and writes that the 10-day theatrical showing was either a sign that Toei studio executives were unable to recognise quality or a ploy to get back at Union organizers like Miyazaki and Takahata, who didn't direct for the company again.
 Drazen notes that the ending scenes in the film were thinly disguised rallying cries for the union and student movements of the time, by whom the film was well received.

-Drazen is among the analysts who makes note of the conflicted heroine Hilda, and writes that the character comes across as complex, working sometimes for good and sometimes for evil, and can be seen as the first in a long line of multidimensional heroines in the oeuvre of Takahata and Miyazaki.
+Drazen also praised the depiction of Hilda as a conflicted heroine, writing that the character comes across as complex, working sometimes for good and sometimes for evil, and can be seen as the first in a long line of multidimensional heroines in Takahata's and Miyazaki's later works.

 The influence on Japanese cel animation of Ōtsuka's approach for Horus has been singled out.
-Thomas LaMarre writes, in The Anime Machine, that understanding Yasuo Ōtsuka's style is especially important for an understanding of Hayao Miyazaki's work.
+Thomas Lamarre writes, in The Anime Machine, that understanding Yasuo Ōtsuka's style is especially important for an understanding of Hayao Miyazaki's work.
 The sequence in which Horus fights the giant fish in particular has been referenced as a pivotal moment in the evolution of the medium and as a scene which had a profound impact on the animation works later produced at Studio Ghibli.

-Justin Sevakis, writing a retrospective review for Anime News Network, in March 2014, noted that the film was a financial flop but almost immediately gained a following among young people.
-Sevakis states that despite its flaws Horus is one of the few animated stories from the period that can still be recommended to an adult audience.
+Justin Sevakis, writing a retrospective review for Anime News Network in March 2014, noted that the film was a financial flop but almost immediately gained a following among young people.
+Sevakis opined that despite its flaws, Horus is one of the few animated stories from the period that can still be recommended to an adult audience.

-In 2017, Mike Toole of Anime News Network, placed the film first on his 100 Best Anime Movies of All Time list.
+In 2017, Mike Toole of Anime News Network placed the film first on his 100 Best Anime Movies of All Time list.